Germany: Car driven into crowd at Magdeburg Christmas market – DW – 12/20/2024

 Germany: Car driven into crowd at Magdeburg Christmas marketPublished December 20, 2024last updated December 20, 2024

+Please click here for the latest developments about the attack at the Magdeburg Christmas market.

-A car drove into a crowd of people at a Christmas market in the central German city of Magdeburg on Friday night.
+A car was driven into a crowd of people at a Christmas market in the central German city of Magdeburg on Friday night.

+Two people have been killed, according to Saxony-Anhalt's state premier, Reiner Haseloff, who said at least 60 more had been injured, many seriously.

+Haseloff said police have taken the driver, a Saudi national, into custody and believe he acted alone.
+Magdeburg police also announced an arrest online.

 Authorities have closed the Christmas market and emergency services are at the scene.